MicrosoftDocs/memdocs/memdocs/configmgr/apps/deploy-use/create-applications.md

 1. Create three or more detection method clauses on a deployment type.

 2. Select two or more consecutive clauses, and then select **Group**.
-You’ll see the parentheses added to the associated columns, which show where the group starts and ends.
+You'll see the parentheses added to the associated columns, which show where the group starts and ends.

     Example: